minion/minion/sphinxdocs/usingminion.rst

-Minion in Practice
+Extended Examples
 ==================

 This chapter discusses 7 minion example files which are clearly commented so that the user can see what a minion file looks like in practice.
-Comments in minion start with a :math:`\sharp`, however for reasons of ease of reading all lines of actual code be it Minion or Essence’ are shown in typewriter text and comments are inserted in normal text.
-The first file is a modified version of the one that all the minion developers turn to when modelling a new problem in minion.
-It shows exactly what a minion file can include and what the syntax is for all the possible sections.
+Comments in minion start with a `#`.

+We begin with a file which shows all the constructs which can occur in a Minion input file.
 If you are modelling a problem as minion than we recommend you take a copy of this file and edit it appropriately, as this will help to guide you through the modelling process.
 These examples can be used as the bases to implement any similar problems.